patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 Peered VPCs have their own firewall rule definitions from the VPC that is within an organization.
 A single VPC can have up to 25 connections peered at maximum.
 VPC peering works with Compute base services which receive a private IP.
 With peering, both peers must set up the configuration and the configurations must match.
 If a peer deletes their side's configuration, the peering will cease and go into inactive mode.
 Peering doesn't add latency.

 ## Hybrid-Cloud Networking
 Hybrid-Cloud Networking is networking which spans clouds or to onprem datacenters.
 When only separate public clouds are involved, Multi-cloud Networking is involved.
 But when an onprem datacenters is involved with one or more public clouds, Hybrid-Cloud Networking is the term applied.
-Services which connect to onprem databases thorugh a dedicated or partner interconnect is considered Hybrid-cloud networking as is something like Anthos Service Mesh in a hybrid context.
+Services which connect to onprem databases thorough a dedicated or partner interconnect is considered Hybrid-cloud networking as is something like Anthos Service Mesh in a hybrid context.

 Top 5 workloads staying onprem according to Dell:
 * Unstructured Data Analytics is staying onprem 31% of the time due to a more secure environment for which the data to live.